learn-co-curriculum/programming-univbasics-working-with-string/README.md

 use numbers because they reach across language, culture, time itself.

-But as we start writing more advanced programs, we want to say fun things like `"Bryon the poodle barks 10 times"`.
+But as we start writing more advanced programs, we want to say fun things like `"Byron the poodle barks 10 times"`.
 These, occasionally silly, programs help us get the grasp of programming.
 As a result, we need to learn a bit more about the `String` type.